-- Provide electric vehicle (EV) infrastructure for 2% of residential parking spaces for which specific installation requirements are located in the electrical code - Provide a minimum Level 2 (40 A) electric vehicle supply equipment (EVSE) that connects each of the provided EV infrastructure outlets to an EV using SAE Standard J1772. - Provide metering with the ability to bill the user for the electricity delivered to each parking space - Deliver the remaining residential and 100% of commercial parking spaces as "EV-ready" by providing roughed-in raceways (including conduits, cable trays, etc.) to allow for future installation of Level 2 EV infrastructure that connects the utility electrical supply to the planned future electrical equipment and to all remaining parking spaces - Provide a plan, acceptable to the electrical authority having jurisdiction, for upgrading the building's power infrastructure to accommodate future demand from completed EV charging infrastructure for 100% of parking spaces. - Provide the necessary additional space required to accommodate EV infrastructure (such as panels, transformers, and other electrical infrastructure) to meet future EV demand.
+- Provide electric vehicle (EV) infrastructure for 2% of tenant parking spaces in residential buildings and 2% of parking spaces in commercial buildings for which specific installation requirements are located in the electrical code. - Provide a minimum Level 2 (40 A) electric vehicle supply equipment (EVSE) that connects each of the provided EV infrastructure outlets to an EV using SAE Standard J1772. - Provide metering with the ability to bill the user for the electricity delivered to each parking space. - Deliver the remaining residential and commercial parking spaces as "EV-ready" by providing roughed-in raceways (including conduits, cable trays, etc.) to allow for future installation of Level 2 EV infrastructure that connects the utility electrical supply to the planned future electrical equipment and to all remaining parking spaces - Provide a plan, acceptable to the electrical authority having jurisdiction, for upgrading the building's power infrastructure to accommodate future demand from completed EV charging infrastructure for 100% of parking spaces. - Provide the necessary additional space required to accommodate EV infrastructure (such as panels, transformers, and other electrical infrastructure) to meet future EV demand.